burtchell/dotfiles/README.md

 This repository contains my personal terminal/shell/prompt configuration files in order to make environment customization easier on multiple machines.
 This README is structured to be followed in order, starting with installing necessary Windows programs/packages, then setting up Ubuntu on WSL and installing the Linux-side packages.

-Note: If someone stumbles upon this repo and wants to try out my setup, be sure to change the `/Brandon/` user directory name when it appears in any of the script files, and to skim through all files to ensure you're not using my git name or email.
+Note: If someone stumbles upon this repo and wants to try out my setup, be sure to change the `/Brandon/` user directory name when it appears in any of the script files.

 ## Windows